MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/query/queryinstance-saveascsv-string-integer-string-method.md

 ## Return Value
 *[Optional] Ok*
 &emsp;Type: [Boolean](../boolean/boolean-data-type.md)
-**true** if the operation was successful; otherwise **false**.
+**true** if the SaveAsCsv succeeded, otherwise **false**.
 If you omit this optional return value and the operation does not execute successfully, a runtime error will occur.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)